 Update at 5:45 p.m.: WBUR’s David Scharfenberg discusses the endorsements — and the Tuesday bus strike — with host Sacha Pfeiffer:

-BOSTON — Former mayoral candidates Felix Arroyo and John Barros are expected to endorse erstwhile rival Marty Walsh at an event in Egleston Square Tuesday, a high-level Walsh campaign source confirmed Tuesday.
+BOSTON — Former mayoral candidates Felix Arroyo and John Barros are expected to endorse erstwhile rival Marty Walsh at an event in Egleston Square this afternoon, a high-level Walsh campaign source has confirmed.

 The endorsements give Walsh a potentially potent talking point in a fierce contest for Latino, black and ideologically liberal votes.